Strippit & G. E. HI-ACK Servo Drives

 and Partnered-Up with the Japanese Fanuc Company,

-and Fanuc's More "American Sounding" U.S. Division, General Numeric.
+using Fanuc's More "American Sounding" U.S. Division, General Numeric.

-This was Another Smooth-Move by
+This was Another Incredibly Stupid-Move by "Neutron JackJack Welch,

 About the same Time G.E.
 Quit Making CNC Controls,